 Few times in life are the answers given to us quickly.
 When your manufacturer makes the heat pump, it can very well be handed to you on a silver platter without going through the tedious process of decoding those two seemingly random numbers in the serial number we discussed.

 If you are lucky enough to have a heat pump with just such a label, count yourself lucky.
-This information is often located directly beneath a barcode for reference, but this may not always be the case.
+This information is often located directly beneath a barcode for reference, but this may not always be true.
 Most manufacturers insert the year in a two-digit form in the serial number.

 8. Cooling Air Conditioner or Heat Pump